moe-dizzle/GoogleHomePageClone/README.md

 #### What improvements would you make or best practices would you utilize if you had double the time?
  Currently, there's a bug where the search bar expands when overfilled with text, but it does not shrink back down when the text is deleted.
 I would like to fix this issue to make the resizing more dynamic.
 Additionally, I would like to improve the appearance of the 'I'm Feeling Lucky' button to make it look more like the original.
-Finally, I plan to add support for both Light and Dark modes.
+I also need to add back the tab outline for the "I'm Feeling Lucky" button for accessibility reason.
+I think I may have removed it on accident when I was playing around with the hover funtionality.
+Finally, I would have added support for both Light and Dark modes if i had more time.

 If the site required more interactivity and API calls, I would have used a framework like React.
 I would also have been more diligent in breaking the site into components.